ULL-ESIT-PL/babel-learning/doc/tan-liu-babel-macros/tan-liu-babel-macros.md

 >  This is the hardest part of creating a new syntax.
 An added syntax is an added mental concept for the language users, so the new mental model should be transferable to every scenario of the language.
 >
-> Take our `@@` syntax, for example, if it works for a normal function declaration, it's expected to work for anonymous functions, arrow functions, class methods.
+> Take our []`@@` syntax, for example](/doc/tan-liu-article.md), if it works for a normal function declaration, it's expected to work for anonymous functions, arrow functions, class methods.
 Have you thought about how it would work with generator functions and async functions?
 If a curried function returns another function, does that make the returned function curried as well?

 This is the whole point of language design.
 Wonderfully summarized.